 I wrote the below blog past way back in 2005 to discuss the company’s marketing tactics.
 Many people felt they were getting ripped off.
 I’ll let you read this very long post and form your own opinions if you are interested.
 In the meantime, however, if you are simply looking for some good options to teach you various aspects of using the computer then please see the options below.
 They are software lessons offered by other companies (NOT Video Professor) and have good reviews on Amazon.
 Please note that I am an affiliate for these, and I do receive compensation should you purchase them.
 That said, no amount of compensation is worth a man’s integrity, and I would not list them if I felt they were poor products.

-If you are a former Video Professor customer and just someone who wants to read about the drama and fallout related to them, then skip the ads and read the original blog post below.
+If you are a former Video Professor customer and just someone who wants to read about the drama and fallout related to them, then read the original blog post below.

 THE ORIGINAL BLOG POST: